aakash2602/machine-learning/README.md

 5. XGBoost algo applied on the data for prediction.
 Here any algo can be used from tensorflow

 Coming up:
-1. Techgig ML code for redemption prediction
-2. Sentiment Analysis using Text Blob, Corenlp, NLTK.
+1. Sentiment Analysis using Text Blob, Corenlp, NLTK.
 Algorithm used BoW (Gensim) and deep learning (Tensorflow)